deedreierr/MouseJump/README.md

 # MouseJump

-Move Jump is a simple Automator Programm that simulates user activity.
+MoveJump is a simple Automator Programm that simulates user activity.

 Keep sessions alive, Teams active and Interrupt screensavers/sleep mode - ideal for people who work from home.